-There are numerous form deeds from the 40's, 50's, 60's and beyond, that have plagued landmen and attorneys alike for years, which ambiguously purport to convey either a mineral interest or royalty interest.
-The fact-specific language used in these deeds, along with mixing and matching attributes of a mineral interest, have caused confusion and misinterpretation of the resulting interest.
-This article will discuss the attributes of a mineral interest and their application to several of these commonly used deeds.
+- There are numerous form deeds from the 40's, 50's, 60's and beyond, that have plagued landmen and attorneys alike for years, which ambiguously purport to convey either a mineral interest or a royalty interest. - The fact-specific language used in these deeds, along with mixing and matching attributes of a mineral interest, have caused confusion and misinterpretation of the resulting interest. - Some deeds convey, no doubt, a royalty interest, but the question remains whether that interest is a fixed or floating royalty. - This presentation will discuss the attributes of mineral and royalty interests and their application to several of these commonly used deeds.